Come Over When You're Sober, Pt. 2: Release and promotion

 The only delay to the release of Come Over When You're Sober, Pt.
 2 was Peep's death in November 2017.
 Columbia Records acquired his unreleased material, including all of the material for Pt.
 2, in April 2018.
 On October 15, 2018, Peep's estate posted an image of a pink cassette tape containing the name of the album to Instagram.
-The album was officially announced on October 18 of the same year, with Peep's mom—Liza Womack—writing that "it’s just what we all would have expected from Gus."
+The album was officially announced on October 18 of the same year, with Peep's mother, Liza Womack, writing that "it's just what we all would have expected from Gus."
 The album was announced through a music video for the single "Cry Alone"—the video revealed the release date of November 9, 2018.
 Womack spoke during a listening party held by Columbia Records on October 19, stating that the album was "what [Peep] would've wanted."
 She furthermore called the album a model for future posthumous releases from other artists.

 A documentary to accompany the album was announced by Peep's estate in a New York Times article written by Jon Caramanica.
 It would be produced by Terrence Malick, best known for directing the films Badlands, Days of Heaven and The Thin Red Line.
 The documentary may have an additional soundtrack in addition to Come Over When You're Sober, Pt.
 2.

 Singles

 On October 17, 2018, Lil Peep's estate confirmed on his social media that the lead single off the album, "Cry Alone", would be released on October 18.
 The day of the single release, the estate confirmed a release date for the album of November 9, 2018.
 A "Cry Alone" video shot in May 2017 in San Francisco by Max Beck was released the same day as the single.
-Two weeks later, the second single, "Runaway", was officially released on Lil Peep's birthday on November 1, 2018.
+Two weeks later, the second single, "Runaway", was officially released on what would've been Lil Peep's 22nd birthday on November 1, 2018.
 The accompanying video was directed by Steven Mertens and Womack, Lil Peep's mother.
 On November 7, 2018, the third single "Life is Beautiful" was released.
 Originally featured on the 2015 Feelz EP, the song was remixed by Smokeasac and IIVI.
 The accompanying video features a younger Peep recording of him singing the song to a webcam.

-The album's lead single, "Falling Down" was released on September 19, 2018, being announced by Lil Peep's and XXXTentacion's mothers.
+The album's lead single, "Falling Down" was released on September 19, 2018, being announced by Lil Peep and XXXTentacion's mothers.
 XXXTentacion's mother, Cleopatra Bernard, uploaded the preview on Instagram, captioning it with "From Peep's mom and I".

+Come Over When You're Sober, Pt.
+2 (OG Version)

+Celebrating the album's five-year anniversary, the album was re-released on November 10, 2023, in its original form (under the name "Come Over When You're Sober, Pt.
+2 [og version]").
+Peep's estate announced the release of this album stating that they discovered Peep's original vision for the album from conversations with Smokeasac, stating "These songs were exported directly from Gus's [Peep's] GarageBand sessions on his computer in the highest audio quality possible."